 Not every movie with financial life lessons to offer is a downer.
 “Office Space” is a modern classic about a man who simply hates his job.
 Know anyone like that?
-The tribulations of Initech, where main character Peter Gibbons (Ron Livingston) works, are now baked into pop culture: TPS reports, stolen staplers, “flair,” and printers that deserve to be taken out back and bashed to smithereens.
+The tribulations of Initech, where the main character Peter Gibbons (Ron Livingston) works, are now baked into pop culture – TPS reports, stolen staplers, flair, and printers that deserve to be taken out back and bashed to smithereens.

 What’s the lesson?
 There are a couple.
 First, your job should be more than just a paycheck.
 Everyone should try to get some kind of enjoyment out of their chosen profession.
 Second, a positive attitude in the face of adversity is a good thing, not a liability.
 When you encounter challenges at work, approach them with your game face on and a sunny outlook for their resolution.

-Sure, we can’t all have our dream jobs, but even if you’re stuck working for a hellish company, take a lesson from Gibbons’ playbook and be cheery and open and honest.
-Who knows – your bosses might value it more than you think.
+Sure, we can’t all have our dream jobs, but even if you’re stuck in a hell-hole of a company, take a lesson from Gibbons’ playbook and be cheery and open and honest.
+Who knows, your bosses might value it more than you think.

 5. Boiler Room